crd150/crd150.github.io/nhgis.md

-This mini guide provides step-by-step instructions for downloading data from the [National Historical Geographic Information System](https://www.nhgis.org/) (NHGIS).
+This guide provides step-by-step instructions for downloading data from the [National Historical Geographic Information System](https://www.nhgis.org/) (NHGIS).
 NHGIS provides Census population, housing, agricultural, and economic data, along with GIS-compatible boundary files, for geographic units in the United States from 1790 to the present.
 It offers a user-friendly system for selecting and downloading raw data for processing in R.

-We will download the tabular data that was used in [Lab 2](https://crd150.github.io/lab2.html).
-The guide will also describe how to download shapefiles, which won't be relevant until Week 4.

 <div style="margin-bottom:25px;">
 </div>